CainanB/FireTakes/README.md

 <b>Challenge: Simultaneous DB/API calls</b>
 <br>
-<b>Solution: Refactoring code allowed us to store necessary API data in our database, making only a single call necessary, instead of an initial call to our database and then a followup call to the Spotify API.</b>
+<p>Solution: Refactoring code allowed us to store necessary API data in our database, making only a single call necessary, instead of an initial call to our database and then a followup call to the Spotify API.</p>

 <b>Challenge: More advanced design (compared to earlier projects)</b>
 <br>
-<b>Solution: Additional CSS development provided animations, working with GIMP provided a unique logo, and a series of authentication checks changed </b>
+<p>Solution: Additional CSS development provided animations, working with GIMP provided a unique logo, and a series of authentication checks changed </p>

 <b>Challenge: Photo uploads</b>
 <br>
-<b>Solution: Research led us to Multer middleware, and documentation research provided the required solution.</b>
+<p>Solution: Research led us to Multer middleware, and documentation research provided the required solution.</p>

 <b>Challenge: We got sick</b>
 <br>
-<b>Solution: Naps.</b>
+<p>Solution: Naps.</p>